 ALSO READ: All-New Suzuki Access 125 Scooter Review

-With its specifically crafted neo-retro design, Yamaha has tried to make the Fascino stand out front the regular crowd of 110cc scooters – an attempt in which it has succeeded as well.
-With its funky yet glamorous design, the Fascino looks chic and very much feminine, which is purely made to attract the segment of young buyers.
+With its specifically crafted neo-retro design, Yamaha tried to make the Fascino stand out front the regular crowd of 110cc and now 125cc scooters – an attempt in which it succeeded as well.
+With its funky yet glamorous design, the new Fascino 125 looks chic and very much feminine, which is purely made to attract the segment of young buyers.

 |Digital instrument console||No|